 One thing that makes this scone recipe unique is patting the dough into one round.
 Instead of cutting out separate scones with a biscuit cutter, you divide the dough with a knife (see photos), separate them slightly and bake the pieces close together giving a nice cake texture.

-Also of note, recognize you can prepare the dough the day ahead, refrigerate overnight and bake the next day.
+Also of note, recognize you can prepare the dough the day ahead, refrigerate it overnight and bake them the next day.

 The scones are buttery in themselves.
-They can be eaten as is, or with some jam or jelly.
+These tennis finals cheese scones can be eaten as is, or with some jam or jelly.
+Toasting is not necessary.
 Summer fruit (with or without cream) is a great addition.

 - 1 ¾ cup (260g) all purpose flour